-- 3.1.1 The General Meeting of shareholders is the highest-level body of the Company and is entitled to decide on any corporate affair and to decide on all issued submitted to such. - Specifically the General Meeting is exclusively responsible to decide on the following: - a) the amendment of the provisions of the Articles of Association (as modifications are considered the increases, regular or extraordinary, and capital reductions), - b) the election of members of the Board of Directors, except in the case of article 10 hereof, - c) the election of Auditors, - d) the approval of the overall management according to article 108 of Law 4548/2018 and the discharge of the Auditors, - e) Approval of the annual and any consolidated financial statements of the Company, - (f) the manner in which the profits of each financial year are disposed of; - g) the approval of a fee or an advance payment of wages under Article 109 of Law 4548/2018, - h) the approval of the remuneration policy of article 110 and the remuneration report of article 112 of law 4548/2018
+3.1.1 The General Meeting of shareholders is the highest-level body of the Company and is entitled to decide on any corporate affair and to decide on all issued submitted to such.

+Specifically the General Meeting is exclusively responsible to decide on the following:

+(a) Amendments to the Articles of Association (as amendments are also considered the increases, regular or extraordinary, as well as the reductions of the capital),

+(b) the election of members of the Board of Directors and Auditors,

+(c) the approval of the overall management under Article 108 of Law 4548/2018 and the dismissal of the Auditors in terms of any responsibility or liability,

+(d) the approval of the annual and consolidated financial statements,

+(e) the distribution of annual profits,

+(f) the approval of the remuneration policy or the advance payment of remuneration according to article 109 of law 4548/2018,

+(g) the approval of the salary policy of article 110 and the salary report of article 112 of law 4548/2018,

-- i) merger, spin-off, conversion, revival, extension of the duration or liquidation of the Company. - j) appointment of liquidators and - k) approval of the election, according to article 10 of the present Memorandum of Association, of temporary Board members, in replacement of members that have resigned, deceased or in any other way lost their member capacity. - 3.1.2 The decisions of the General Meeting are mandatory also for shareholders that are absent or disagree. - 3.1.3 The General Meeting of shareholders is convened by the Board of Directors and meets regularly at the Company's domicile or in the district of another Municipality within the domicile's prefecture, at least once each financial year and at the latest until the tenth (10^{th}) calendar day of the nine month from the end of each financial year.
+(h) the merger, division, conversion, revival, extension of duration or termination of the Company and(i) the appointment of liquidators.

+3.1.2 The decisions of the General Meeting are mandatory also for shareholders that are absent or disagree.

+3.1.3 The General Meeting of shareholders is convened by the Board of Directors and meets mandatorily at the Company's domicile or in the district of another Municipality within the domicile's prefecture, at least once each financial year and at the latest until the tenth (10^{th}) calendar day of the nine month from the end of each financial year.
 The General Meeting may also convene in a district of the Municipality where the Athens Exchange is based.